rocky/ssa-interp/README.md

 -----

 * Make sure our GO environment is setup, e.g. *$GOBIN*, *$GOPATH*, ...
-* Make sure you have go 1.1.1 or later installed.
+* Make sure you have go 1.1.1 installed.
+For go 1.2 use the go-1.2 branch.

 ```
    go get github.com/rocky/ssa-interp